backgammon galaxy banner review

 Presentation of Backgammon Galaxy

-BackgammonGalaxy.com has been launched for almost 2 years now and the platform is attracting more and more players every day.
-There are several reasons for this success, but we can say that the most important one is the fact that Backgammon Galaxy is powered by XG2, a powerful analysis software that is a reference in the Backgammon world.
+BackgammonGalaxy.com has been around for a while now and continues to attract more players every day.
+One of the main reasons for its success is the fact that it’s powered by XG2, a powerful analysis software that is a reference in the backgammon world.

-This means that after every match played on Galaxy, you have access to a full analysis of all your moves and cube decisions.
-Thus, you can spot your mistakes, learn from them and improve your game at a galactic pace.
-The software also gives you a rank based on your performance, from “Galactic master” if you play an almost perfect game to “Distracted” if you were not on a good day.
+This means that after every match played on Galaxy, you have access to a full analysis of your moves and cube decisions.
+Thus, you can spot your mistakes, learn from them, and improve your game at a galactic pace.
+The software also assigns you a rank based on your performance, from “Galactic Master” for near-perfect games to “Distracted” for off days.

-One will find a lot of good players on Backgammon Galaxy, thus reaching the top of the ranking is not an easy task, but the satisfaction of improving your rating and making fewer and fewer mistakes one game after another is already a great satisfaction.
+You’ll encounter many skilled players on Backgammon Galaxy, making it a challenge to reach the top of the rankings.
+However, the satisfaction of improving your rating and making fewer and fewer mistakes one game after another is rewarding.
 After all, backgammon is not a game that you can master quickly, so enjoy the journey as much as the result.

 backgammon galaxy board